Tradesperson

-A tradesman is a skilled worker that specializes in a particular trade (occupation or field of work).
-Tradesmen usually have work experience, on-the-job training, an apprenticeship program or formal education.
+A tradesperson or tradesman/tradeswoman is a skilled worker that specialises in a particular craft or occupation.
+Tradespeople (tradesmen/women) usually gain their skills through work experience, on-the-job training, an apprenticeship program or formal education, or some mix of these methods.

-As opposed to a craftsman or an artisan, the occupation of a tradesman is not necessarily restricted to manual work.
+As opposed to a master craftsman or an artisan, a tradesperson (tradesman/tradeswoman) is not necessarily restricted to manual work.